devitocodes/devito/CONTRIBUTING.md

 * Lint GitHub Actions workflow files using actionlint *
 * Lint Dockerfiles using hadolint *

-(* these checks will not change the edited files, you must manually fix the files or run an automated tool eg: `ruff check --fix`)
+(* these checks will not change the edited files, you must manually fix the files or run an automated tool eg: `ruff check --fix` see below for details)

 If you absolutely must push "dirty" code, `pre-commit` can be circumvented using:
 ```bash